Glenwood Memorial Gardens: New Glenwood cemetery

-Glenwood Memorial Gardens in Broomall was established in 1923 as New Glenwood Cemetery and the first burials took place in February 1924.
+Glenwood Memorial Gardens was established in 1923 as New Glenwood Cemetery and the first burials took place in February 1924.
 The cemetery was built on 51 acres of farm land purchased from Eleanor F. Baker in 1921.

-In 1938, Old Glenwood Cemetery was taken by eminent domain by the city of Philadelphia.
+In 1938, the Old Glenwood Cemetery was condemned and taken by eminent domain by the City of Philadelphia.
 The cemetery was moved and over 20,000 bodies were reinterred to the New Glenwood Cemetery in Broomall.

-The vacated cemetery property in North Philadelphia was purchased by the Philadelphia Housing Authority in 1938 for the construction of the James Weldon Johnson public housing project.
+The vacated cemetery property in North Philadelphia, was purchased by the Philadelphia Housing Authority in 1938 for the construction of the James Weldon Johnson Homes public housing project.

-The cemetery expanded to its current size of 70 acres after World War II and was renamed Glenwood Memorial Gardens.
-The expansion of the cemetery implemented a lawn cemetery design with markers of bronze or stone flush with the ground.
+The cemetery expanded to its current size of 70 acres after the World War II. and was renamed Glenwood Memorial Gardens.
+The expansion of the cemetery implemented a lawn cemetery style design with markers of bronze or stone flush with the ground.
 It is owned by Service Corporation International, the largest cemetery provider in the United States.